bsekisser/moxie-c-emulator/README.md

 C Emulator of the Moxie Processor core.
-Adapted from the gdb simulator sources.
+Adapted from the gdb simulator sources by atgreen.
 Tested with rom code from MoxieLite repo by toptensoftware.